Victoria Mahon de Palacios

 Victoria is a member of the Society of Trusts and Estates Practitioners (STEP) as well as the STEP Mental Capacity Special Interest Group and the STEP Cross Border Estates Special Interest Group.

 Victoria has also contributed to the Law Society’s PS Magazine regarding legal tests to assess mental capacity and Rothschild’s Trust Review as well as being quoted in numerous articles in the press, such as the Financial Times and the Telegraph, regarding probate matters and asset protection.
+Victoria was also the author of the introductory chapter to ARK’s Private Client: An Expert Guide book.

 Part 1- The Resurgence of the Benevolent Society